nick-pell/progress_report/status.md

 #### What have you done for your project so far?

-Created a start menu for the game with (semi) functional buttons of 'Start Game','Options', and 'QUIT' Began working on the actual snake game
+Created a start menu for the game with (semi) functional buttons of 'Start Game','Options', and 'QUIT'

 #### What have you not done for your project yet?

--Complete the core snake game
+-Program the core snake game
 -Figure out user customization of background color -add leaderboard
 -add speed (difficulty) options and other new features